francespinnock/francespinnock.github.io/_pages/cv.md

 description: About Frances Pinnock
 ---

 Frances Pinnock (b.
-1990) is a British artist living and working in London.
+1990) is a British artist.

 With a background in puppetry, she graduated in 2014 with a BA in Modelmaking from the Arts University Bournemouth, working in bespoke leatherwork before establishing her studio practice in 2018.

 In 2022 she received the Leverhulme Arts Scholarship to study for an MA in Sculpture at the Royal College of Art.
-Her practice now encompasses drawing, sculpture and movement.
+Her practice encompasses drawing, sculpture and movement.

-Recent exhibitions include ‘Cut and Fold’ at Make Hauser and Wirth, Somerset (2022), artist led  ‘Material Beings’ at Cromwell Place, London (2022) and Fog Design + Art, San Francisco with Sarah Myerscough Gallery (2021).
+Recent exhibitions include ‘Cut and Fold’ at Make Hauser and Wirth, Somerset (2022), artist led  ‘Material Beings’ at Cromwell Place, London (2022) and FOG Design + Art, San Francisco with Sarah Myerscough Gallery (2021).

+She lives and works in London.